 Can I receive transfer credit from a Yeshivah program?

 No, only credits from universities are recognized.

-Can I spend a semester or year in Israel and earn major credit?
+Can I spend a semester or year abroad and earn major or minor credit?

-Yes, if you study at an Israeli university or NYU Tel Aviv.
+Yes, you can.
 All courses must be pre-approved by the DUGS.
 You may transfer a maximum of 16 credits toward the major and 8 credits towards the minor.

-Which MAP courses can be counted towards the major/minor?
+Which CORE (formerly MAP) courses can be counted towards the major/minor?

 How long does it take for my major/minor to show up on Albert?